If you have any questions that are can not be answered by the answers below please contact us at 202-479-2588 or Dolly

 Inclement Weather Policy

 Our weather policy varies by program location.
-If the program locations offers an indoor space we will have class indoors, if no space is available then the class will be cancelled and rescheduled.
+If the program locations offer an indoor space we will have class indoors, if no space is available then the class will be cancelled and rescheduled.
 We will notify families by 2pm if class will be cancelled.
 Please make sure to check your email.

 During extreme weather conditions (blustery winds, lightening, thunder, flooding, etc.) please don’t attempt to attend classes.
 Classes will be cancelled and an email, phone call or text will alert everyone that class will be canceled for that day.

 The First Tee of Greater Washington, DC observes all Federal Holidays.
 Our offices will be closed.
 Coaches will inform the class if they will be having classes.

 What should my child wear?

-Children are required to wear neat attire including collared shirts (boys shirst tucked inside), shorts, pants, slacks, skorts (girls), golf shoes or sneakers and a hat or visor.
+Children are required to wear neat attire including collared shirts (boys shirt tucked inside), shorts, pants, slacks, skorts (girls), golf shoes or sneakers and a hat or visor.
 No holes, baggie jeans, spandex or gym shorts allowed.
-Children should be dressed appropriately according to weather conditions
+Children should be dressed appropriately according to weather conditions.